-Wherever a carcinogen or mutagen is used, the employer shall:
+Wherever a CMR is used, the employer shall:

 - Keep the number of workers exposed as low as possible;